-The advancement of technology has long been praised and cheered on as a significant accomplishment or representation of progress made for the convenience of the entire human race.
-However, as stairs are built toward the fancy and quick-paced future that we all anticipate to witness, little did we notice that inconveniences are left behind to some neglected populationslike the elderly population and the population with disabilities.
-Indeed, while technologies have contributed to the many's well-being and revolutionized the future, it would be unfair to ignore how it has also widened the technological generation gap, where the elderly population falls behind to adopt to new technologies, and the [1] capacity-ability gap, where the population with disabilities feel challenged in face of technologies.
-[2] According to the Centers for Disease Control and Prevention's Disability impacts All of Us infographic, 61 million adults in the United States live with some type of disability, which is, in fact, 1 in every 4 adults in the United States.
+The advancement of technology has long been a significant accomplishment or representation of progress made for the convenience of the entire human race.
+However, as technologies continue to evolve for the fancy and quick-paced future that we all anticipate to witness, inconveniences are left behind to some neglected populations like the elderly population and the population with disabilities.
+Indeed, while technologies have contributed to the well-being of the mass and revolutionized the future, it would be unfair to ignore how it has also widened the technological generation gap, where the elderly population falls behind to adopt to new technologies, and the capacity-ability gap, where the population with disabilities feel challenged in face of technologies

+[1].
+According to the Centers for Disease Control and Prevention's Disability impacts All of Us infographic, 61 million adults in the United States live with some type of disability, which is, in fact, 1 in every 4 adults in the United States [2].
 Among them, about 3 million experience blindness and difficulty with seeing.
-Most importantly, as technologies enhance in this rapidly-evolving world, the visually-impaired are put in face with more problems in their daily life; they have trouble navigating around the everchanging city, looking for reading materials in Braille, and most importantly, gaining a sense of independence.
-Even worse, [4] a research conducted by Yan Wu's team through questionnaires shows that while as much as 77% of survey participants appreciate the value provided by technologies, only 23 % of responders own smartphones (due to restricted accessibility and insufficient financial supports) compared to the 76% of UK adults who own their own smartphones.
-This clearly indicates that despite the immense technological advancement in this society, the visually impaired population experience way less from this advancement and even lack the opportunity to get hands on these technologies that many claim to be the success.
-Therefore, to respond to the [3] World Health Organization's call to "leave no one behind", our application aims to guide the visually impaired population toward independence.
+Even worse, as technologies enhance in this rapidly evolving world, problems have, otherwise, been introduced to the visually impaired population, and a list of such includes difficulty with navigation, communication, and the maintenance of a sense of independence by the visually impaired population in the ever-changing city.
+A research conducted by Yan Wu's team through questionnaires shows that while as much as 77% of visually impaired survey participants appreciate the value provided by technologies, only 23 % of responders own smartphones (due to restricted accessibility and insufficient financial supports) compared to the 76% of sighted UK adults who own their own smartphones [4].

-David C. Wyld et al. (Eds): ITCSE, ICDIPV, NC, CBIoT, CAIML, CRYPIS, ICAIT, NLCA - 2021 pp. 69-79, 2021.
-CS & IT - CSCP 2021 DOI: 10.5121/csit.2021.110907
+This clearly indicates that despite the immense technological advancement in this society, the visually impaired population experience inadequately from this advancement.
+In fact, many lack experience in even the very least of what are known to be successful technologies.
+Therefore, to respond to the World Health Organization's call to leave no one behind, our application aims to guide the visually impaired population toward independence [3].